Indisputably ambitious businessman, 4.30am riser, Wall Street

-The succession took more than a year and was complicated by a headhunter’s
+The succession took more than a year and was complicated by a

-and over-reliance on too few global clients.
+disappointing stock performance and over-reliance on too few global

-Anyone who’s run an advertising holding company can, of course, expect to
+Anyone who's run an advertising holding company can, of course, expect

-disaffected former client, ex-employee or rival coming out of the woodwork
+disaffected former client, ex-employee or rival coming out of the

 'One US journalist went on a tear about that report,' Bell says.
 'Of